-Once you have all the sequins on, here comes the sewing part.
-I’m just winging it, so you may want to read tutorials on this that are better than mine, but I cut two pieces for the back side of the pillow both the same height as the front piece (18 1/2″) but, cut their width so that one piece overlaps the other a few inches.
+I cut two pieces for the back side of the pillow both the same height as the front piece (18 ½″) but, cut their width so that one piece overlaps the other a few inches.

-I pinned around the edges and sewed around all sides with my sewing machine.
+I turned the pieces so the pillow would be “inside out,” pinned around the edges and sewed around all sides with my sewing machine.

 Then turned it right side out.

 I stuffed an 18×18 pillow I had laying around into the back and that’s it!

 My sister loves it, and I’m so glad!
 This tutorial would work well for basically any template design you wanted and would be really cool for making seasonal pillows throughout the year!